 Step 2: In the DiskPart window, execute the following commands one by one:

-• List disk (In this step, you should identify the disk number of the USB drive by the size.)
+• list disk (In this step, you should identify the disk number of the USB drive by the size.)

-• Select disk * (* stands for the disk number of the USB with errors.
+• select disk * (* stands for the disk number of the USB with errors.
 You should replace it accordingly.)

-• Clean (This command will delete all partitions and the partition table, resetting the drive to the state it was in when it was originally purchased.)
+• clean (This command will delete all partitions and the partition table, resetting the drive to the state it was in when it was originally purchased.)

 Read More

-Way 3.
-Use MiniTool Partition Wizard – All-In-One Solution
+Way 2.
+Use MiniTool Partition Wizard

 MiniTool Partition Wizard FreeClick to Download100%Clean & Safe